briantist/galactory/README.md

                         Populate the upstream cache in Artifactory.
 Should be false when no API key is provided or the key has no permission to write.
                         [env var: GALACTORY_CACHE_WRITE]
+  --use-property-fallback
+                        Set properties of an uploaded collection in a separate request after publshinng.
+                        Requires a Pro license of Artifactory.
+This feature is a workaround for an Artifactory proxy configuration error and may be removed in a future version.
+                        [env var: GALACTORY_USE_PROPERTY_FALLBACK]

 Args that start with '--' (eg. --listen-addr) can also be set in a config file (/etc/galactory.d/*.conf or ~/.galactory/*.conf or specified via -c).
 Config file syntax allows: